Mimieam/simple-react-chrome-extension-starter/README.md

 In Dev mode, the chrome extension will be loading file from the **Webpack-dev-server** at localhost:3000 - If you see nothing displayed that would most likely be because of the server isn't running.
 Load the **public** folder as an unpacked Extension

+Please manually reload the app if you modify one of the **manisfest.json**

 #### -> Packaging

   comming up :)